nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/user-settings.md

 ![]({{file name='web-ui-profile-tab.png'}} ?w=650,border=true)

+## Authorized Application

+You can grant access to your Nuxeo account to external applications, such as Nuxeo Mobile.
+The Authorized Application tab displays each application and their Authorization Date.
+It also enables you to revoke accesses.

 ## Themes

 Nuxeo Web UI provides several themes to change the look and feel of the UI.
 For the moment, they mostly provide color schemes applied to UI elements and a background image for some themes.